 Codes and Frequencies

 For sample adults and sample children ages 1 to 17, DENTINT indicates the length of time since the person has last seen someone for dental care.
 The definition of dentist remained similar over time, although changes in the question wording may reduce comparability.
 Please see the universe tab for changes to the universe over time prior to 2019.
-For related variables about access to dental care, please see DELAYDT (delayed getting dental care, past 12 months) and UNMTNDDT (unable to get needed dental care).
+For related variables about access to dental care, please see DELAYDT (delayed getting dental care, past 12 months) and YBARDENTAL (needed but couldn't afford dental care, past 12 months).

 For 1969 to 1989, the survey text specifically asked respondents about visits to dentists only.
 However, the Field Representative's Manual for 1969 to 1989 noted that a dentist included "A person who has been trained in ["who is concerned with" in 1969] the prevention, diagnosis, and treatment of diseases of the teeth and adjacent tissues."
 The Manuals noted various types of dental care professionals (the specific types changed over time), including oral surgeons, endodontists, orthodontists, periodontists, prosthodontists, dental hygienists, and a dentist in a general practice.
 In 1988, interveiwers asked when the sample child had last seen someone for dental care.
 For 1997 forward, the survey text specifically stated that respondents should consider all types of dentists, such as orthodontists, oral surgeons, and all other dental specialists, as well as dental hygienists when answering the question.